akoruji/NMRS-Docker/readme.md

 Once you're done, open the current directory and type: docker-compose up -d

-# To tune the MySQL performance: When the MySQL container is running, you can edit the etc/my.cnf file in the Docker root directory.
+# To tune the MySQL performance:
+When the MySQL container is running, you can edit the etc/my.cnf file in the Docker root directory.
-# Remember to create users and grant privileges before importing your database.
+Remember to create users and grant privileges before importing your database.

-# To add modules: When the tomcat container is running, go to root/.OpenMRS/modules
+# To add modules:
+When the tomcat container is running, go to root/.OpenMRS/modules

+# Note:
-# Need to add the following to the tomcat and mysql services in docker-compose.yml file to autostart
+Need to add the following to the tomcat and mysql services in docker-compose.yml file to autostart.
 restart: always

 # Manual Timezone Configuration